Ammar03s/Heart-Disease-Optimization/README.md

 ## MLP and CNN Models

 We implemented and compared the performance of MLP and CNN models on the heart disease dataset. and found out that even that the MLP got slightly higher accuracy but its not actually better because when we check the graph in the end of the notebook we can see that the validation and the training got a gap between them which means its overfitting therefore CNN is better in our case.
+Therefore, we got to understand that Higher accuracy doesn't necessarily means better result!

 ## Neural Network weight optimization